-In the Master of Arts program in CSD, the plan of study includes a minimum of 72 credit hours of graduate-level coursework, including 39 credit hours of core academic courses, 9 credit hours of electives, and 24 credit hours of clinical practice.
+In the Master of Arts program in CSD, the plan of study includes a minimum of 72 credit hours of graduatelevel coursework, including 39 credit hours of core academic courses, 9 credit hours of electives, and 24 credit hours of clinical practice.

-The Traditional Track is a full-time, year-round program completed in six consecutive semesters, including two summers.
+The traditional plan of study is a full-time, year-round program completed in six consecutive semesters, including two summers.
 See the Graduate Catalog for your catalog year to review the sequence of courses.